V-Sekai/manuals/decisions/present-proposal-template.md

-# A possible solution to solve a V-Sekai limitation
+# This enhancement solves a V-Sekai limitation

 ## Metadata